winston-lab/net-and-rna-seq/README.md

 ### required files

-- FASTQ files of NET-seq libraries prepared as described in [our preprint](https://www.biorxiv.org/content/early/2018/06/15/347575) or RNA-seq libraries of the same library structure.
+- FASTQ files of NET-seq libraries prepared as described in [our preprint](https://www.biorxiv.org/content/early/2018/06/15/347575) or RNA-seq libraries of the same library structure (legacy RNA-seq libraries sequenced from the 5'-end are also supported).
+Libraries with or without random hexamer molecular barcodes are both supported, with or without spikeins.
 The pipeline has only been tested using Illumina sequencing data.
 FASTQ files should be demultiplexed but not otherwise modified.

 - FASTA files:
     - the 'experimental' genome